 For the first time in 13 years, the Federal Drug Administration has approved a prescription medication and diet pills that claims to help obese patients lose weight in combination with diet and exercise.
 The increasing rate of obesity in the United States is a possible cause for the authorization, but use of the drug carries significant risks.
+Thse are diet pills that work fast for sure.

 Intended as part of a weight management program that includes reduced caloric intake and exercise, Belviq is not available for everyone.
 Doctors prescribe the drug only for clinically obese adults whose body mass index (BMI) is 30 or more and for other adults whose BMI is 27 or more.
 To quality for use of the drug, patients also need to show the presence of at least one weight related problem such as high blood pressure, joint pain, type 2 diabetes, hormonal imbalance, high cholesterol, difficulty sleeping, gerd, stress incontinence or others.